ITensor/website/docs/book/itensor_basics.md

 This element now has the value 4.56.

-In a more conventional tensor interface, the above operation would look like:
+In a more conventional tensor interface, the above operation would look like

     T(2,1,3) = 4.56; //not actual ITensor code!!

+where one would be expected to remember that the first entry corresponds to index i, the second to index j, and the third to index k.

-The reason the indices are passed along with their values in the ITensor `.set` method is that nothing about the ITensor interface requires knowing the index order.
+For an ITensor, the reason the indices are passed to the `.set` method along with their values is that nothing about the ITensor interface requires knowing the index order.

 If we gave the Index-value pairs such as `j(2)` in a different order,